easymodo/qimgv/README.md

 Note: you can configure every shortcut by going to __Settings > Controls__

-## User interface
+# User interface

 The idea is to have a uncluttered, simple and easy to use UI.
 You can see UI elements only when you need them.

-There is a pull-down panel with thumbnails, as well as folder view (accessible by pressing Return).

-You can also bring up a context menu by right-clicking an image.
+There is a pull-down panel with thumbnails, as well as folder view.
+You can also bring up a context menu via right click.

-### Using quick copy / quick move panels
+## Using quick copy / quick move panels

 Bring up the panel with C or M shortcut.
 You will see 9 destination directories, click them to set them up.